Quantum Circuit Compiler for a Shuttling-Based Trapped-Ion Quantum Computer: Transformations

-Iterating over all \gate{ZZ} gates in their execution order, for every gate $\gate{ZZ}_{i, j}^k$ the algorithm will look if $q_i$ and $q_j$ undergo an indentical single qubit gate $G_p$ directly before $\gate{ZZ}_{i, j}^k$.
-If this is the case and $G_p$ does not already belong to another block on $q_i$ or $q_j$, $G_p$ will be added to the predecessor sequence $p$ of block $A\left(\gate{ZZ}_{i, j}^k\right)$ and the procedure is repeated with the gate directly before $G_p$.
+Iterating over all \gate{ZZ} gates in their execution order, the algorithm checks for each gate $\gate{ZZ}_{i, j}^k$ whether $q_i$ and $q_j$ undergo an identical single-qubit gate $G_p$ directly before $\gate{ZZ}_{i, j}^k$.
+If this is the case and $G_p$ does not already belong to another block on $q_i$ or $q_j$, the algorithm adds $G_p$ to the predecessor sequence $p$ of the block $A\left(\gate{ZZ}_{i, j}^k\right)$ and repeats the procedure with the gate directly before $G_p$.
 Otherwise $p$ cannot be increased.
 The same procedure is repeated with the gates directly after $\gate{ZZ}_{i, j}^k$ to build the sequence $s$ of $A\left(\gate{ZZ}_{i, j}^k\right)$.
-Because the \gate{ZZ} gates are traversed in their execution order, it is guaranteed that candidate gates for $s$ do not already belong to another block.
-If it is not possible to build $p$ and $s$, the block will consist only of $\gate{ZZ}_{i, j}^k$.
+Since the algorithm traverses the \gate{ZZ} gates in their execution order, it is guaranteed that candidate gates for $s$ do not already belong to another block.
+If it is not possible to build $p$ and $s$, the block consists only of $\gate{ZZ}_{i, j}^k$.

 An example of the block building process is depicted in \autoref{fig-blocks}.
-After building such blocks around every \gate{ZZ} gate $\gate{ZZ}^k \in C$, there can exist gate sequences $b_0, \dots, b_{\ell - 1}$ which do not belong to one block.
-Each of these blockless sequences consists only of single qubit gates and pertains to exactly one qubit.
-The aim is now to minimize the number $\ell$ of the blockless sequences.
+After building such blocks around each \gate{ZZ} gate $\gate{ZZ}^k \in \mathcal{G}$, there may exist gate sequences $b_0, \dots, b_{\ell - 1}$ which do not belong to a block.
+Each of these blockless sequences consists only of single-qubit gates and belongs to exactly one qubit.
+The goal is to minimize the number $\ell$ of blockless sequences.

-To minimize the amount and length of blockless single qubit sequences, the blocks can be rearranged and single qubit gates can be split.
-These two approaches will be discussed in the following two subsections.
+To minimize the amount and length of blockless single-qubit sequences, the blocks can be rearranged and single-qubit gates can be split.
+These two approaches are discussed in the following two subsections.